AbsZeroO/NBD/README.md

 -  Kafka – Distributed event streaming platform

+All projects were developed using Java, with additional tools and libraries for database interaction, testing, and performance monitoring.

 # 🎯 Goal

 - The main objective of this project is to gain hands-on experience with popular NoSQL technologies by: